 Cancun is Mexico's most popular resort area.
 It is located on the Yucatan Peninsula in the state of Quintana Roo, on what was previously a long strip of forest flanked by beaches.
-Cancun's history as a tourist destination dates back only to 1970, when the Mexican government chose the spot for development thanks to the area's great weather, beautiful beaches, clear waters, and nearby coral reef.
-Cancun is now the biggest resort area in the country, with a population around 600,000, but receiving over 3 million visitors annually.
+Cancun's history as a tourist destination dates back only to 1970 when the Mexican government chose the spot for development thanks to the area's great weather, beautiful beaches, clear waters, and nearby coral reef.
+Cancun is now the biggest resort area in the country, with a population around 600,000 and receiving over 3 million visitors annually.

 Cancun is divided into two distinct areas.
 "Ciudad Cancun" which is also referred to in English as "downtown Cancun," is a somewhat typical Mexican town on the mainland where the majority of Cancun residents, most of whom work in the tourism industry, make their home.
 There are economical hotels, markets and restaurants in this area, but it is very different from the main tourist area, "Isla Cancun" (Cancun Island), known more commonly as the "Zona Hotelera" or hotel zone.